nilesr/cerb/readme.md

 ![](ss.png)

+Instead of writing out the cast for each local variable, you can obtain a `cerb_local` object with the macro `Local(test, "a")` for the same effect

+There's currently no way to specify that you don't want any local variables

 You'll have to rerun cerb every time you change your view

-If you don't want any locals, just pass `NULL` as the second argument to `Cerb`